alsonleej/tp/docs/DeveloperGuide.md

     FirstImpressions throws error "Tag name is too long!
 Please keep it to 50 characters or less." \
     Use case ends

+ - 2g.
+Email is too long \
+    FirstImpressions throws error "Email address is too long!
+Please keep it to 50 characters or less." \
+    Use case ends

 #### **Use Case: Delete a Person**